drhdev/earnings-calendar/README.md

 - **Timestamps**: `last_polled` records when the data was last fetched from the API, while `last_updated` shows when any of the data in that row was last modified.

 ### .env Configuration
-The script requires a `.env` file for setting API keys and database credentials.
+The scripts require a `.env` file for setting API keys and database credentials.
 An example `.env` file looks like:

 ```env
 # Alpha Vantage API Key